syncfusion-content/blazor-docs/blazor/accumulation-chart/getting-started.md

 ## Enable Tooltip

-When space constraints prevent you from displaying information using data labels, the tooltip comes in handy.
+When space constraints prevent from displaying the information using data labels, the tooltip comes in handy.
 The tooltip can be enabled by setting the [Enable](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartTooltipSettings.html#Syncfusion_Blazor_Charts_AccumulationChartTooltipSettings_Enable) property in [AccumulationChartTooltipSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.AccumulationChartTooltipSettings.html) to **true**.

 ```cshtml
 @page "/"